 “Attackers are always looking for ways to improve malware.
-Now they are clearly investing heavily in the development of Qbot – it can be used to massively steal data from organizations and ordinary users.
+Now they are investing heavily in developing Qbot – it can be used to steal data massively from organizations and ordinary users.
 We have already seen active malicious spam campaigns that Qbot has been distributing.
 We also noted that sometimes Qbot is spread using another Trojan, Emotet”, – says Vasily Diaghilev, head of Check Point Software Technologies.

-Overall, in August 2020, the top of most active malware looked like this:
+Overall, in August 2020, the top most active malware looked like this:

 - Agent Tesla – Advanced Remote Access Trojan (RAT).
 AgentTesla has been infecting computers since 2014, acting as a keylogger and password stealer.

 - FormBook is an info-stealer first discovered in 2016.
 It is marketed as MaaS in underground hacking forums due to its advanced evasion techniques and relatively low cost.
 FormBook collects credentials from various browsers, takes screenshots, monitors, and logs keystrokes, and can download and execute files as ordered from the command server.

 Let me remind you that Emotet topped the rating of the most common threats in 2019 and, it seems, is not going to lose its positions.